cioos-siooc/cioos-siooc_data_transform/cioos_data_transform/ios_data_transform/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is free and open to use by public - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments